Phil and Bev Mattoon

 Yakima was destined to be 'THE' rod run to attend and the Vintiques, as a club, took off.

 The charter members and their spouses laid the foundation that later members have built on.
 The rest, as they say, is history.

-Story written by Phil Mattoon...founding father of the Vintiques.
+The story was written by Phil Mattoon... the founding father of the Vintiques.